December 7, 2007 - Pine Valley, New York

 Hey- what's that giant igloo over there?
 Oh wait, it must be one of those inflatable athletic domes.
 No, it looks more like a golf ball half buried in the ground.
 In actuality it is the Murray Athletic Center, home of the Elmira College Hockey team.
 The entire facility is actually made up of 3 such domes, and the others house basketball courts and other athletic facilities.
 Built in 1973, this complex actually sits quite a ways away from the campus, which is in downtown Elmira.
 From campus you take Route 14 north about 8 or 9 miles.
 The complex sits back off the road quite a ways and is marked by a nice marquee sign in the Elmira College gold and purple colors.
 After taking the access road back about a 1/4 mile you are at the arena.
 The school website declares this building to be the "the world's first geodesic dome athletic complex".
 I'll take their word for it.
 Parking is free and on site in lots next to, and across from the building.
 To locals this place is simply know as "The Domes".

-Other information about Elmira College Hockey is available at: Team Website
+Other information about Elmira College Hockey is available at: Soaring Eagles Home

-Other information about the Murray Athletic Center is available at : Venue home
+Other information about the Murray Athletic Center is available at : Arena Home

 Other photos of the Murray Athletic Center are available Here

-*Note some of the photos in the photo gallery were taken on a return visit to the arena on March 10, 2010*
+*Note some of the photos in the photo gallery were taken on return visits to the arena on March 10, 2010 and November 14, 2014*